fikisipi/bounded-3sum/README.md

 - `Some(false)` — none does.
 - `None` — the values are spread too far apart for this method, so the solver declines instead of guessing.

-The trick is to stop thinking about the list and start thinking about the values.

 Count how many times each value shows up.
 That gives a frequency vector.
 Square it with a Number Theoretic Transform (NTT), and you learn, for every sum $s$, how many pairs $(a_i, a_j)$ add up to $s$.

 Now a triple exists whenever the value $-s$ is somewhere in the input.
 One lookup per sum.